On the equivalence of contact invariants in sutured Floer homology theories: Introduction

 \subsection{Our equivalence}

 Let us first recall the invariants of \emph{closed} contact 3-manifolds defined by Kronheimer and Mrowka and by Ozsv{\'a}th and Szab{\'o}.
 Suppose $(Y,\xi)$ is a closed contact 3-manifold, and $\eta$ is an oriented curve in $Y$.
 In \cite{km,kmosz}, Kronheimer and Mrowka associate to such data a class in the monopole Floer homology of $-Y$ with local coefficients.
 Here, $\spc_\xi$ is the $\Sc$ structure on $-Y$ associated with $\xi$, and $\Gamma_{\eta}$ is a local system on the monopole Floer configuration space with fiber a Novikov ring $\Lambda$.
 In \cite{osz1}, Ozsv{\'a}th and Szab{\'o} likewise define a class in Heegaard Floer homology with local coefficients, but by very different means.
 Remarkably, these two invariants are equivalent.
-This is made precise in the theorem below, which follows from Taubes' work \cite{taubes1,taubes2,taubes3,taubes4,taubes5} together with work of Colin, Ghiggini, and Honda \cite{cgh3,cgh4,cgh5} on the isomorphism between Heegaard Floer homology and embedded contact homology.\footnote{See also the work of Kutluhan, Lee, and Taubes \cite{klt1,klt2,klt3,klt4,klt5}.}
+This is made precise in the theorem below, which follows from Taubes' work \cite{taubes1,taubes2,taubes3,taubes4,taubes5} together with work of Colin, Ghiggini, and Honda \cite{cgh3,cgh4,cgh5} on the isomorphism between Heegaard Floer homology and embedded contact homology.

 \begin{theorem}[Taubes, Colin--Ghiggini--Honda] For every $\spc\in\Sc({-}Y)$, there is an isomorphism of $\Lambda[U]$-modules